#4 - TITLES

 Typically I do not title my paintings.
 I don’t know what to title what I paint.
-Not knowing what I paint even after I’ve painted it leaves complexity in place, just a little bit, on my canvas.
+Not knowing what I paint even after I’ve painted it leaves the abstract experience in place.

 If I title my paintings, then I’ve taken my emotionality and my thoughts, what I’ve just expressed on canvas, and organized and concretized that which is more honestly left wordless.

-If I present an abstraction of art originating from an abstraction within me and then title it, haven’t I just squeezed all abstraction out of the expressions of my complex inner world.
+If I present an abstraction of art, originating from an abstraction within me, and then title it, I have squeezed all the complexity of my inner life out of its expression on the canvas.

-This complex uncertainty might be uncomfortable for the viewer, and may be why many people do not like this type of art.
+Mark Rothko famously asserted that his works not only expressed human emotion, but also stimulated psychological and emotional experiences in those who witnessed them.
+This might be uncomfortable for the viewer, and why many people do not like this type of art.